Running Payroll in South Korea: Employment Taxes & Setup

 Local income tax is an additional tax levied at a rate of 10% of the national income tax.
 Employers are required to file and remit these taxes to the local government.
 Deadlines align with those of national income tax submissions, and non-compliance can lead to further penalties at the municipal level.

-How To Set Up Payroll in South Korea
+How To Pay Employees In South Korea

 Setting up payroll correctly in South Korea is essential to ensure compliance with legal requirements and maintain employee trust.
 Employers need to register with relevant authorities, set up tax accounts, and establish processes for calculating and remitting payroll taxes.